v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/metadata/imetadataemit-defineparam-method.md

 ms.assetid: d86a3d14-4796-4909-9591-dfafe3de5ce4
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 9d64a1ef21cd4fa4224609c7cd415c1611313769
+ms.openlocfilehash: 5c81bc82e19bce658336e4860a61f2721e17423d
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777547"
+ms.locfileid: "74431690"
 ---
 # <a name="imetadataemitdefineparam-method"></a>IMetaDataEmit::DefineParam — Metoda
-Tworzy definicję parametrów o określonej sygnaturze metody odwołuje się określony token, a następnie pobiera token dla tej definicji parametru.
+Creates a parameter definition with the specified signature for the method referenced by the specified token, and gets a token for that parameter definition.

 ## <a name="syntax"></a>Składnia